 What Is a Midwife?

 A midwife is a trained health professional who helps healthy women during labor, delivery, and after the birth of their babies.
 Midwives may deliver babies at birthing centers or at home, but most can also deliver babies at a hospital.
-Women who choose midwives usually want very little medical intervention, and have had no complications during their pregnancy.
+Women who choose them have had no complications during their pregnancy.

 Midwives may have different levels of training:

-- Certified professional midwives (CPMs) are non-nurse midwives who have training and clinical experience in childbirth, including childbirth outside of the hospital, and have passed a national exam.
-Not all states permit CMPs to practice.
+Certified professional midwives (CPMs) are non-nurse midwives who have training and clinical experience in childbirth, including childbirth outside of the hospital, and have passed a national exam.
+Not all states permit CPMs to practice.

 What Does Your Midwife Do?